Program TypeMajor, Minor

 - Build community.

-Over three semesters in the Catholic Studies Tutorial, you’ll meet weekly in small groups of no more than eight students to integrate Catholic studies into your broader academic and personal life.
+Over four semesters in the Catholic Studies Tutorial, you’ll meet weekly in small groups of no more than ten students to integrate Catholic studies into your broader academic and personal life.
 Central to Catholic studies life outside the classroom is our regular Convivium Mass and Dinner, as well as events by the fire at the Catholic Studies House near campus.

 - Get your bachelor's degree in 2.6 years or your bachelor's and master's in four years.